ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 2. Create the cluster

    With the help of the commands block below you can create a cluster with 1 server and 3 agents at total 4 nodes.
 Your deployments will be distributed almost equally among the 4 nodes.
    You will also write the cluster configuration into the KUBECONFIG_FILE.
 This configuration will be later needed when you are creating deployments.
-   You can also set a variable KUBECONFIG variable with the location of the KUBECONFIG_FILE, This variable will be later needed
+You can either set the path to the file as an environment variable or reaplce it with "<path-to-kubeconfig-file>" when needed.

    ::

       k3d cluster create $CLUSTER_NAME --api-port 6550 --servers 1 --agents 3 --port 443:443@loadbalancer --wait
       k3d cluster list
       kubectl get nodes
       k3d kubeconfig get $CLUSTER_NAME > $KUBECONFIG_FILE
-      export KUBECONFIG=$KUBECONFIG_FILE

 3. Install cert-manager